molr/molr/README.md

 # molr

-A Modular Remote Execution and Debugging Framework.
+A Modular Distributed Execution and Debugging Framework.

-As every connoisseur of spy movies knows, a mole is an mole who works for the other side.
+As every connoisseur of spy movies knows, a mole is an agent who works for the other side.
-During the development of molr, we decided that we need fresh words ... so our _agents_ are called _moles_ (Although we hope they are still good guys ;-) and they are coordinated by _agencies_.
+During the development of molr, we decided that we need fresh words ... so our _agents_ are called __moles__ (Although we hope they are still good guys ;-).

-Furthermore the framwork is very modular.
-This results in the name _molr_:
+Furthermore the framework is very modular.
+This results in the name __molr__:
 ```
 mol[e] + mo[dula]r = molr
 ```